 The variation of funding has led some to suggest that funds for agricultural land assistance programs be continuously funded either through annual appropriations or mandatory spending authorized in omnibus farm bills.
 A similar consideration occurred in the Food, Conservation, and Energy Act of 2008 (2008 farm bill, P.L.
 110-246), which attempted to end the "ad hoc" disaster assistance to agricultural production by authorizing five new disaster assistance programs using mandatory funding.
-Some have suggested that the use of permanent disaster funding could be expanded beyond production to include emergency land assistance.
-Others contend that the 2008 farm bill disaster programs were expensive and could be difficult to expand in the current fiscal climate.
+19 Some have suggested that the use of permanent disaster funding could be expanded beyond production to include emergency land assistance.
+Others contend that the farm bill disaster programs are expensive and are difficult to reauthorize or expand in the current fiscal climate.

-&lt;sup>18 For additional discussion on emergency supplemental appropriations, see CRS Report R40708, Disaster Relief Funding and Emergency Supplemental Appropriations.
+18 For additional discussion on emergency supplemental appropriations, see CRS Report R43665, Supplemental Appropriations for Disaster Assistance: Summary Data and Analysis.

-&lt;sup>19 Program authorities for all five programs expired September 30, 2011, and await reauthorization.
+19 Program authorities for all five programs expired September 30, 2011, and were not reauthorized until the 2014 farm bill.
 For additional information, see CRS Report RS21212, Agricultural Disaster Assistance.